Jahnavi123-kakumani/Plotting-trend-lines-on-HDFCBANK-CSV-Dataset/README.md

 The output graph will show:
 1. The actual **Close Price** over time.
 2. A **trend line** indicating the overall price trend.

----

-## Contributing
-Feel free to contribute by:
-- Adding more trend analysis methods (e.g., polynomial regression).
-- Visualizing other columns like **Volume** or **High/Low** prices.

----

-## License
-This project is licensed under the MIT License.